opentelekomcloud/docs/obs/user-guide/configuring-a-lifecycle-rule-(console).md

 You can click  **Edit**  under the  **Operation**  column of a lifecycle rule, to edit the rule.
 Also you can click  **Disable**  or  **Enable**  to disable or enable it.

-If you want to delete more than one lifecycle rules at a time, select them and click  **Delete**  above the list.
+If you want to delete more than one lifecycle rule at a time, select them and click  **Delete**  above the list.